Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Impact of OS Scheduling on Performance and Cost

 A high-resolution timer (\texttt{hrtimer}) is registered with a callback~\cite{web:hrtimer-callback} to refill the global pool with the quota once per period.
 Each logical CPU core within the cgroup has a local pool of available runtime for per-CPU-basis runtime accounting.
 During runtime accounting (e.g., at scheduler ticks or context switches), the consumed runtime is subtracted from the local pool for processes running on a core within the cgroup.
 When the local pool runs out of runtime, it attempts to acquire more (the smaller of \texttt{sched\_cfs\_bandwidth\_slice}~\cite{web:cfs-kernel-doc} or remaining runtime) from the global pool.
 If both the global and local pools are exhausted, processes on the core are throttled and moved to the throttled run queue.
 When the global pool is refilled to have available runtime in the new period (\texttt{hrtimer} callback), the scheduler distributes runtime among throttled run queues and unthrottles them (i.e., marks them as eligible to be scheduled again).
 Under this schema, the wall clock duration of a CPU-bound process can be calculated as:

 Here, $d$ is the execution duration, $T$ is the required CPU time, $P$ is the period, and $Q$ is the quota.
-The scheduler tries to limit the CPU utilization of tasks under CPU bandwidth control to $Q/P$. \Cref{fig:ideal-cfs-equation} shows the execution durations derived by \Cref{eq:idea-cfs} for a CPU-bound workload with a CPU time of 33.1\,ms (the average value\footnotemark[2] in Huawei serverless traces~\cite{joosen2025serverless,web:huawei-cloud-data-release}) under different periods from 5\,ms to 80\,ms and the quotas mapped by varying fractional vCPU allocations.
+The scheduler tries to limit the CPU utilization of tasks under CPU bandwidth control to $Q/P$. \Cref{fig:ideal-cfs-equation} shows the execution durations derived by \Cref{eq:idea-cfs} for a CPU-bound workload with a CPU time of 51.8\,ms (the average value\footnote{The requests that report zero CPU usage are excluded.} in Huawei serverless traces~\cite{joosen2025serverless,web:huawei-cloud-data-release}) under different periods from 5\,ms to 100\,ms and the quotas mapped by varying fractional vCPU allocations.
 These periods are in the same scale compared to those we found empirically (shown later in \S\ref{sec:scheduling-profiling}).
 With longer periods, the quantization effect becomes more pronounced.
 As periods decrease, the execution duration converges to the ideal execution duration following reciprocal scaling.